ovito.pipeline

 PipelineSourceInterface

-object implementing the logic of the user-defined pipeline source.- Default:
+object implementing the logic of the user-defined pipeline source.
+The pipeline system will invoke itscreate()

 None

-The Python function to be called each time the data pipeline is evaluated by the system.
+The Python function to be invoked when the data pipeline is evaluated by the system.

-The function must have a signature as shown in the example above.
-The frame parameter specifies the current animation frame number at which the data pipeline is being evaluated.
+The function must have the signature shown in the code example above.
+The frame parameter specifies the current trajectory frame at which the data pipeline is being evaluated.
 The

 DataCollection

-data is initially empty should be populated with data objects by the user-defined source function.- Default:
+data is initially empty and should be populated with data objects by the user-defined Python function.- Default:

 None

-A path that will be set as active working directory while the Python function is executed by the pipeline system.
-This setting mainly plays a role if the source function is used within the GUI of OVITO and if it performs some file I/O. Relative file paths will then get resolved with respect to this working directory.
+A filesystem path that should be used as active working directory while the Python function is executed by the pipeline system.
+This setting mainly plays a role if the

 - Default: